" My iPhone 7 Not Connecting to iTunes on Windows however many times I plug out and plug in, what should I do??"

 Step 3: Get back to Parental Control under iTunes, Enable access to iTunes Store.
 Normally this can fix your problem of iPhone not connecting to iTunes Store.

 With every iTunes upgrade iPhone not connecting to iTunes problem happens again, and iTunes 12.5.3 for Windows is no exception.
 According to Vere99 who owns an iPhone 7 iOS 10, by the time he tries to connect iPhone 7 to iTunes (September) on computer, a warning suggesting him to upgrade to iTunes 12.5.1 won't stop popping out, not even when he successfully installed a newer version of iTunes 12.5.1(3).

 This example is given as a pre-note, in that you'd better not upgrade to iTunes 12.5.1(3) or any newer versions if you're running this software on a Windows XP/Vista.
 But Windows 10/7 users are good to go with iTunes 12.5.3, thus iPhone 7 (Plus) not connecting to iTunes a newer version is required seldomly happen.

-If you are also troubled by other problems such as iPhone 7 not connecting to iTunes device timed out, iTunes could not connect to the iPhone because an invalid response was received from the device, please look back on the solution to problem # 3.
+If you are also troubled by other problems such as iPhone 7 not connecting to iTunes device timed out, iTunes could not connect to the iPhone because an invalid response was received from the device, or the connection failed after upgrade, please look back on the solution to problem # 3.
 That fix works for pretty much any problems you could have in case of iPhone 7 not showing up in iTunes, no matter what the cause might be.

 That' s all for our guide on iPhone 7/6s/6s Plus/SE and iTunes 12 connection problems.
 If neither of the solutions can sit you through your problem, please kindly indicate us on your problem via firstname.lastname@example.org to see if we can reach the solution.